 Election of 1800

-On taking up his post as Secretary of State in Washington's administration in 1790, Jefferson recalled his "wonder and mortification" that much of the political table talk in government circles revolved around a "preference of kingly over republican government."
-His observation would set the tone of his opposition to Federalist policies throughout the decade.
+On taking up his post as Secretary of State in George Washington's administration in 1790, Jefferson recalled his "wonder and mortification" that much of the political table talk in government circles revolved around a "preference of kingly, over republican, government."5 His observation would set the tone of his opposition to Federalist policies throughout the decade.
 Jefferson's republicanism was grounded on an emphatic rejection of monarchical and aristocratic rule on the one hand, and an unshakable belief in the primacy of individual rights and the sovereignty of the states, as guaranteed by the Constitution, on the other.

 Worse was to follow.
 The inglorious terms extracted by the British in the Treaty of 1795 negotiated by John Jay appeared to confirm the pro-British leanings of the government.
-"In place of that noble love of liberty and republican government which carried us through the war," Jefferson wrote to Philip Mazzei in April 1796, "an Anglican monarchial aristocratical party has sprung up, whose avowed object is to draw over to us to the substance, as they have already done the forms of the British government..."
-Referring to Washington and other revolutionary heroes, he continued, "It would give you fever were I to name to you the apostates who have gone over to these heresies."
+"In place of that noble love of liberty and republican government which carried us triumphantly thro' the war," Jefferson wrote to Philip Mazzei in April 1796, "an Anglican, monarchical and aristocratical party has sprung up, whose avowed object is to draw over us the substance as they have already done the forms of the British government."
+Referring to Washington and other revolutionary heroes, he continued, "It would give you a fever were I to name to you the apostates who have gone over to these heresies."6

 Republicans had no intention of taking up the sword, however.
 Instead, as he had done a quarter of a century earlier, Jefferson took up the pen, convinced that if the people were apprised of the threat posed to their liberties, they would put out the government by constitutional means at the earliest possible opportunity.
 Through the rest of the year and into 1800 the Republicans mounted an intense campaign against Federalist policies in the press, at public meetings, and through the organization of democratic societies and clubs across the country.

-Amid renewed fears of civil war, the House assembled on February 9, 1801, but after several days of balloting the outcome was still unresolved.
+Amid renewed fears of civil war, the House assembled on February 9, 1801.
+But after several days of balloting, the outcome was still unresolved.
 Outside, in the streets of Washington, an eyewitness estimated over a hundred thousand people had gathered and were growing increasingly impatient with Federalist obstinacy.
 Finally, on February 17, on the thirty-sixth ballot, the opposition cracked and Jefferson was elected, ending "the fruitless contest" that had "agitated the public mind" and nearly plunged the nation into conflict.
-Jefferson's election was one of his greatest political victories, vindicating his belief that "the sovereign people" would repel attacks on their liberties and the enduring republican principles of 1776.
-"As the storm is now subsiding, and the horizon becoming serene," he wrote to a political ally, "[w]e can no longer say there is nothing new under the sun.
-For this whole chapter in the history of man is new.
-The great extent of our Republic is new. ...
-The mighty wave of public opinion which has rolled over it is new. ...
-The order and good sense displayed in this recovery from delusion, and in the momentous crisis which lately arose, really bespeak a strength of character in our nation which augurs well for the duration of our Republic."
-Recovery and reconciliation was a central theme of his Inaugural Address of March 4, 1801: "Let us, then, fellow-citizens, unite with one heart and one mind.
-Let us restore to social intercourse that harmony and affection without which liberty and even life itself are but dreary things. ...
+Jefferson's election was one of his greatest political victories, vindicating his belief that "the sovereign people" would repel attacks on their liberties and the enduring republican principles of 1776. "[A]s the storm is now subsiding & the horison becoming serene ...," he wrote to a political ally, "we can no longer say there is nothing new under the sun. for this whole chapter in the history of man is new. the great extent of our republic is new. ... the mighty wave of public opinion which has rolled over it is new. ... the order & good sense displayed in this recovery from delusion, and in the momentous crisis which lately arose, really bespeak a strength of character in our nation which augurs well for the duration of our republic."10 Recovery and reconciliation was a central theme of his Inaugural Address on March 4, 1801: "Let us then, fellow citizens, unite with one heart and one mind, let us restore to social intercourse that harmony and affection without which liberty, and even life itself, are but dreary things. ...
 We have called by different names brethren of the same principle.
-We are all Republicans, we are all Federalists."
+We are all republicans: we are all federalists."
 The fever had broken.
 Faction and party were behind them.
 For Jefferson, the Republican triumph reunited the people behind the "strongest Government on earth," and restored the nation to its historic mission as a shining example to other countries of the felicities of freedom, the "world's best hope."11